 We care for the farm’s vegetables almost entirely by hand-tended methods, each year adding to our battery of sophisticated hand and human-powered tools to increase efficiency and effectiveness of fieldwork.
 While initial plowing or tillage will be done with our walk-behind 2-wheeled tractor or by a neighboring farmer with a 4-wheeled tractor, we are working with reduced tillage practices as much as possible.
-Increasing the fertility of our soil is a top priority – through cover cropping, the addition of compost to increase organic matter, and using rock powders to return lost micro-nutrients and minerals.
+Increasing the fertility of our soil is a top priority – through cover cropping, the addition of compost to increase organic matter, using rock powders to return lost micro-nutrients and minerals, and methods to increase microbial soil life.
 Before starting to farm here, the fields had been hayed for more than 25 years with little done to maintain the fertility.
 During Many Forks first season, I didn’t see a single earthworm!
-But our light and sandy soils, bordered by the North Branch of the Hoosic River, are coming back to life.
+Our light and sandy soils, bordered by the North Branch of the Hoosic River, are coming back to life!
 Every year, the soils are holding moisture and nutrients better, and, the earthworms abound because of the addition of the organic matter and the reduced tillage practices.

 With just about 2 acres in cultivation and caring for our crops by hand-tending, we have our eyes on the vegetables all the time.
 For the greater part, we see how everything is doing every single day and can respond quickly if we see problems such as insects or disease developing, can indentify any nutritional issues, or determine if the soils are drying out and need irrigation.
 We use drip irrigation with water from the North Branch of the Hoosic River.
 Soil tests on our fields every 12-18 months give us information about the nutrients and help us assess any amendments, such as the rock dusts or compost, that should be added and in what amounts.